CarolinaPB/nanopore-assembly/README.md

     - {prefix}_shortreads.vcf.gz.stats
     - {prefix}_longreads.vcf.gz
     - {prefix}_longreads.vcf.gz.stats

+Both the short reads and the long reads variant calling VCFs are filtered for `QUAL > 20`
   - **genome_alignment** directory with results and figure from whole genome alignment
     - {prefix}_{species}.png
 - **mapped** directory that contains the bam file with long reads mapped to the new assembly